AI

 Attendance, due dates, late policy, and discussion board assignments

-If we ever need to Zoom (for class meetings or office hours), say due to severe weather, you are required to keep your video on.
+If we ever need to Zoom (for class meetings or office hours), you are strictly required to keep your video on during the meeting.

 Grade composition (tentative)